slint-ui/slint/README.md

 [![Build Status](https://github.com/sixtyfpsui/sixtyfps/workflows/CI/badge.svg)](https://github.com/sixtyfpsui/sixtyfps/actions)

-This is the repository of the SixtyFPS project.

-*Note: SixtyFPS is still in the early development stage.
-Some APIs may change as we are still in the midst of developing our key features.
-Consequently this code is not yet ready for use in production.*

-## What is SixtyFPS

 SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
 We support multiple programming languages, such as
 Rust, C++, or JavaScript.

+*Note: SixtyFPS is still in the **early development stage**.
+Some APIs may change as we are still in the midst of developing our key features.
+Consequently this code is not yet ready for use in production.*

 Our design goals are: